 The Pain Management Education and Controlled Substances Antidiversion Fund.
 Currently, the law states that the Department of Consumer and Industry Services is to deposit with the state treasurer \$20 of the fee for a license to engage in manufacturing, distributing, prescribing, dispensing, or conducting research on controlled substances.
 The treasurer is directed to credit the \$20 (per license fee) to the Official Prescription Form Program Fund.
-The bill would direct the treasurer to deposit the \$20 to the Pain Management Education and Controlled Substances Antidiversion Fund instead.
-The department could only used this fund in connection with programs relating to pain management education for health professionals, preventing the diversion of controlled substances, and maintenance of the electronic monitoring system.
+The bill would direct the treasurer to deposit the \$20 to the Pain Management Education and Controlled Substances Antidiversion Fund instead. department could only used this fund in connection with programs relating to pain management education for health professionals, preventing the diversion of controlled substances, and maintenance of the electronic monitoring system.

 House Bill 5262 would amend Article 7 of the Public Health Code (MCL 333.7104 et al.) to revise several definitions.
 To begin with, the bill would eliminate the definition of "official prescription form," in conjunction with House Bill 5260's elimination of the OPP, and modify the definition of "prescription form."
 The law currently defines a prescription form as a printed form that was authorized and intended for use by a prescribing practitioner to prescribe controlled substances or prescription drugs.
 The bill would retain the current requirement that the prescription form meet requirements of rules promulgated by the Michigan Board of Pharmacy or its designated or established authority.
-Further, the bill would add requirements that a prescription form do all of the following: bear the preprinted, stamped, typed, or manually printed name, address, and telephone number or pager number of the prescribing practitioner; include the manually printed name of the patient, the address of the patient, the prescribing practitioner's signature, and the prescribing practitioner's Drug Enforcement Administration registration number; state the quantity of the prescription drug prescribed in both written and numerical terms; and include the date the prescription drug was prescribed.
-Further, the prescription form would also have to conform to any rules promulgated by CIS concerning the forgery-resistant form described above.
+However, the bill would add a requirement that prescriptions for controlled substances or other prescription drugs be written on secure, tamper-resistant material.
+Additionally, the bill would require that a prescription form do the following: bear the preprinted, stamped, typed, or manually printed name, address, and telephone number or pager number of the prescribing practitioner; include the manually printed name of the patient, the address of the patient, the prescribing practitioner's signature, and the prescribing practitioner's Drug Enforcement Administration registration number; and state the quantity of the prescription drug prescribed in both written and numerical terms.

 The bill would also add a definition of "sign," meaning to affix one's signature manually to a document or to use an "electronic signature."
-An "electronic signature" would mean an "electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record."
+An "electronic signature would mean an "electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record."
 Further, the bill would incorporate a definition of "prescriber" by reference to the part of Article 15 that regulates occupations involving pharmacy practice and drug control.
 (As defined in that part, "prescriber" means "a licensed dentist, a licensed doctor of medicine, a licensed doctor of osteopathic medicine and surgery, a licensed doctor of podiatric medicine and surgery, a licensed optometrist certified . . . to administer and prescribe therapeutic pharmaceutical agents, a licensed veterinarian, or another licensed health professional acting under the delegation and using, recording, or otherwise indicating the name of the delegating licensed doctor of medicine or licensed doctor of osteopathic medicine and surgery.")
 Finally, the bill would revise the definition of "counterfeit prescription form" by eliminating reference to the official prescription form and recognizing as counterfeit a prescription form that had been electronically transmitted without the prescriber's knowledge or permission.